Japanese grower using thermal energy to grow strawberries

 Source: HD.com

 In autumn last year, when Yasuda added a fourth greenhouse to her three existing ones, expanding her total cultivated area from 850 square meters to 950 square meters, she also introduced a heat pump system that uses heat from water extracted from the ground.
-The system works on the same basic principle as an air conditioner: pressure on a refrigerant is increased to raise the temperature and decreased to lower it.
+The system is said to provide efficient heating and cooling by taking advantage of the temperature differential between the groundwater, which stays at 15 C to 16 C throughout the year, and the outside air.

 Read the full article →